Vexed01/Vex-Cogs/docs/getting_started.rst

 Support
 -------

-If you want some help with my cogs, you can ask in the :ref:`Red - Cog Support<https://discord.gg/GD43Nb9H86>` server, in #support_vex-cogs.
+If you want some help with my cogs, you can ask in the `Red - Cog Support<https://discord.gg/GD43Nb9H86>`_ server, in #support_vex-cogs.